 How Can You Guarantee Effective Social Media Strategy?

-For many businesses, social media is becoming the cornerstone of digital marketing programs.
+For many businesses, social media is the new cornerstone of their digital marketing programs.
 Social media is great for 1) finding audiences and 2) engaging with those audiences.

 As budgets shift from traditional digital marketing platform to social media, effective social media strategy is necessary to deliver the results executives and chief marketing officers (CMOs) demand.